Pair programming: Economics

-Pair programming increases the person-hours required to deliver code compared to programmers working individually.
+Pair programming increases the man-hours required to deliver code compared to programmers working individually.
 However, the resulting code has fewer defects.
 Along with code development time, other factors like field support costs and quality assurance also figure into the return on investment.
 Pair programming might theoretically offset these expenses by reducing defects in the programs.

 In addition to preventing mistakes as they are made, other intangible benefits may exist.
-For example, the courtesy of rejecting phone calls or other distractions while working together, taking fewer breaks at agreed-upon intervals, or shared breaks to return phone calls (but returning to work quickly since someone is waiting).
+For example, the courtesy of rejecting phone calls or other distractions while working together, taking fewer breaks at agreed-upon intervals or sharing breaks to return phone calls (but returning to work quickly since someone is waiting).
 One member of the team might have more focus and help drive or awaken the other if they lose focus, and that role might periodically change.
-One member might have knowledge of a topic or technique that the other does not, which might eliminate delays to find or testing a solution, or allow for a better solution, thus effectively expanding the skill set, knowledge, and experience of a programmer as compared to working alone.
+One member might know about a topic or technique that the other does not, which might eliminate delays to finding or testing a solution, or allow for a better solution, thus effectively expanding the skill set, knowledge, and experience of a programmer as compared to working alone.
 Each of these intangible benefits, and many more, may be challenging to accurately measure but can contribute to more efficient working hours.